What is the best way to prepare for technical diving training?

-Equipment familiarity reduces task loading – and that’s a critical factor in tech training.
+Get into the right kit, as early as possible, and get intimately familiar with it.
+Equipment familiarity reduces task loading – and that’s a critical factor in technical diving training.
 Sidemount divers have an advantage in this; as they can get trained early as recreational divers – but you can do the same in backmount with an ‘intro-to-doubles’ type of course.

 Make contact with your technical instructor long before training and consult with them about what equipment is best.
 Different instructors might give varied advice, but a good instructor will always be willing to spend some time advising you and answering your questions.

-Tech Instructor’s Tip: I see that student’s get distracted from learning new skills and procedures when they struggle and get frustrated with the basic operation and function of their equipment.
+Tech Instructor’s Tip: I see that students get distracted from learning new skills and procedures when they struggle and get frustrated with the basic operation and function of their equipment.
 Quite often, the distracting equipment is stuff that the student could have mastered long before tech training commences.

 Your foundations shouldn’t degrade when otherwise distracted by learning/demonstrating new skills and procedures.
 Start to apply uncompromising standards to your fundamental skills on your recreational dives and critique yourself if those skills lapse or can be improved (they always can….).